AmayaKavirathne/Diabetes-Prediction/README.md

 # Results
 After training the model, the script displays the accuracy and loss metrics on the training, validation, and test sets.

-Feel free to modify the hyperparameters, architecture, or other aspects of the code to experiment with different configurations and improve the model's performance.